sadicangel/avro-source-generator/README.md

 By default, generated code will prefer `record` declarations where possible.

-To change the preference for all generated types, add `AvroSourceGeneratorRecordDeclaration` to your csproj.
+To change the preference for all generated types, add `AvroSourceGeneratorRecordDeclaration` to your `.csproj`.
 ```xml
 <PropertyGroup>
   <AvroSourceGeneratorRecordDeclaration>class</AvroSourceGeneratorRecordDeclaration>